vinniciusgomes/mybooks-api/README.md

 Welcome to the documentation for the MyBooks API.
 MyBooks is a SaaS project designed to help users organize their personal library.
 This API provides endpoints for managing libraries, books, user profiles, billing, and loan status.

 ### Authentication
 Authentication is required for most endpoints.
-MyBooks supports magic link authentication and authentication via Google account.
+MyBooks supports credentials authentication and authentication via Google account.

 #### Endpoints:
-- `POST v1/auth`: Authenticate using magic link.
-- `POST v1/auth/google`: Authenticate using Google account
+- `POST v1/auth/signup/credentials`: Create user with credentials.
+- `POST v1/auth/signin/credentials`: Authentication user with credentials.
+- `GET v1/auth/validate`: Validate access_token cookie.

 ### Libraries
 Manage libraries where users can organize their books.